 Beware of hiring a Wedding DJ based on price alone!

 How Much Does a DJ cost?
 Well, it depends on what type of event you’re having and how much you would like to invest in the entertainment.
-Also, it’s a good idea to decide what you want in a DJ.
+When researching wedding DJ prices, it’s a good idea to decide what you want in a DJ.
 Whether you want a professional, experienced DJ; or a DJ that hasn’t been DJing long and maybe trying to get their name out there.

 In this blog post, we’ll breakdown differences in pricing that DJs may charge in the most common event types.
 We hope this post will get you closer to booking the right DJ for your event.